Garry Kasparov on Modern Chess 1: Revolution in the 70's - Kasparov, G.

 Chess House Guarantee

-Peace of Mind.
-When buying a chess set online, avoid all the hassle if unfortunate breaks or loss happens.
-Buying from Chess House gives you easy access to parts for many years so your set is always playable.
-In many cases parts are complimentary.
+• Easy parts.
+When buying a chess set online, we've got you covered.
+With us, you have easy access to parts for years so your set is always playable.

-Safe, Timely Arrival.
-Every order is thoughtfully packed for safe arrival.
-Plus, your delivery time is clear from order checkout all the way to your door.
+• Safe, timely arrival.
+Every order is thoughtfully packed.
+Plus, delivery time is clear from checkout until it reaches your door.

-That's why 20,771 people rate Chess House 4.8 out of 5 stars.
+That's why 21,522 people rate Chess House 4.8 out of 5 stars.

 This book, an essential companion guide to the highly acclaimed and best-selling My Great Predecessors series, sees chess legend Garry Kasparov reflecting on a pivotal time in chess history.
 Bobby Fischer's spurt towards the chess summit (1970-1972) marked the approach of a new era, affecting all aspects of the game, and opening theory in particular.
 Fischer demonstrated the need for deep preparation with both colors, expanded the range of openings studied and laid the basis of present-day professional chess.
 He became the first real chess professional in the West.
 The leader of the new generation, Anatoly Karpov, fully reaped the fruits of the Fischer revolution and mastered the lessons of his great predecessor.
 Of the players of the older generation, only Victor Korchnoi was able to achieve such a high level of professionalism.